Famicom 3D System

 The 3D System was a commercial failure and, as a result, was never released outside Japan.
 Criticisms included the clunkiness of the glasses and the limited selection of compatible titles.
+Compatible games that received a release outside Japan were recoded for compatibility with anaglyph 3D glasses instead.
 Eight years later, in 1995, Nintendo again ventured into stereoscopic gaming with the commercially unsuccessful Virtual Boy.
 In the following years, Nintendo experimented in stereoscopic 3D with both the GameCube and Game Boy Advance SP systems, but these features were not released commercially due to cost and technical limitations.
 In 2011, Nintendo released the 3DS handheld capable of displaying stereoscopic 3D images without the need for special glasses.
 The 3DS has enjoyed a largely positive reception.
 In 2019 Nintendo released a Labo VR Kit.